jolexa/s3-staticsite-multiregion/README.md

   - SNS Topic
   - Lambda Function

-The Lambda Function is designed to be ran by either CloudWatch alarm and does the proper action based on Environment Variables that are passed at deploy time.
+The Lambda Function is designed to be run by either CloudWatch alarm and does the proper action based on Environment Variables that are passed at deploy time.

 I choose to manage everything inside of CloudFormation because it represents the